 - Recessed towel bars

-Position medicine cabinet bottoms 47-53 inches from the floor for optimal accessibility.
+Position the medicine cabinet bottoms 47-53 inches from the floor for optimal accessibility.
 Built-ins keep your main footprint clear while providing essential storage.

 How to Prioritize Which Ideas to Implement